svenslaggare/StackJIT/documentation/rtlib.md

 The native functions are implemented in the VM and are exposed as normal functions.

 ###Managed functions###
-The managed functions either wraps runtime and native functions or provide implementation in managed code for runtime functions.
+The managed functions either wraps runtime functions or provide implementation in managed code for runtime functions.

 ##Callable runtime functions##
 * `std.print(Int) Void`: Prints an int followed to standard output.